Pahoeh0e/SOC_Home_Lab/Operations/Operation-open5gs/README.md

   <directories realtime="yes">/home/open5gs/docker_open5gs/smf</directories>
 </syscheck>
 ```
-*(Path is the SMF config directory identified in Section 4.3, the same file involved in the subnet-configuration bug — monitoring it here closes the loop between the build and the security-monitoring layer.)*
+*(Path is the SMF config directory identified in Section 4.3, the same file involved in the subnet-configuration bug.
+Monitoring it here closes the loop between the build and the security-monitoring layer.)*

 After restarting the agent, a deliberate edit was made to `smf.yaml` to confirm detection.
 This generated a real-time FIM alert on the manager: